 We live in modern times.
-According to a schedule.
+On a schedule.
 Always too fast.
 Always on the run.
 People work hard.
-Work too much.
+People work too much.

-Here, people still have the ability to slow down.
+But here, people still have the ability to slow down.
 To find time for each other.
 At least for coffee.
-Or glass of fine wine.
+Or a glass of fine wine.

-Both cities have same style of enjoyment, they just call it something different.
+Both cities have similar styles of enjoyment, they just call it something different.
 The beauty of languages lies in terms that can’t be translated — but have to be explained.
-It is special way of taking pleasure, of enjoyment, a pleasant feeling and mood; it can also stand for passion, and particularly a relaxed atmosphere that percolates when you’re among friends.
+It’s a special way of taking pleasure, a way of enjoyment, a pleasant feeling and mood; it can also stand for passion, and particularly a relaxed atmosphere that percolates when you’re among friends.

-When you’re in Sarajevo, that is merak.
-In Dubrovnik it is gušt.
+When you’re in Sarajevo, it’s called merak.
+In Dubrovnik it is gust.

 If you are in Sarajevo, go to La Cava – a place where a wide smile is a mandatory part of the dress code.
-In the heart of Baščršija, Sarajevo’s old bazaar and the historical and cultural centre of the city – try some domestic rakija, made from plums or pears, listen to some seriously good music and you will understand the meaning of merak.
+In the heart of Baščršija, Sarajevo’s old bazaar, the historical & cultural centre of the city – try some domestic rakija, made from plums or pears, listen to some seriously good music and you will understand the meaning of merak.

 In Dubrovnik, try rakija made from cherries – or honey.
 Go to the beach.
 Play cards with some locals.
-That is gušt.
+That’s gust.
 You will feel it.
 Without any further explanation.

 Art, Movies and Theatre

-What do you like most, movies or the theatre?
+What do you prefer, movies or the theatre?
 Or both?
-Yup, so do Sarajevo and Dubrovnik.
+Yup, so does Sarajevo and Dubrovnik.